jetbrains-academy/javascript-fullstack-course/GettingStartedExpress/handling_request_parameters/task.md

-Okay, we've learned how to add new routers, but they're completely non-interactive.
-We need to fix that!
+Okay, we've learned how to add new routers, but so far, they’re completely non-interactive.
+Let's fix that!

 ### Query parameters
-The client, be it a web-browser or the frontend of our application, can send different data with the request, and the easiest way to do this in a `GET` request is to use _query parameters_.
+The client — whether a web browser or the frontend of our application — can send different data with the request.
+The easiest way to do this in a `GET` request is by using _query parameters_.
-These parameters are specified directly in the URL after the `?` symbol in the following format:
+These parameters are specified directly in the URL after the `?` symbol, using the following format:

 ```html
 http://localhost:8000/any?param1=value1&param2=value2
 ```

-Consider a `/echo` route that expects to receive some message in the `message` query parameter:
+For example, consider a `/echo` route that expects to receive a message via the `message` query parameter:
 ```html
 http://localhost:8000/echo?message=Hello
 ```

-You can access the parameters with `req.query.<parameter_name>` expression:
+You can access the parameters using the `req.query.<parameter_name>` expression:

 ```js
 const message = req.query.message;
 ```

-The parameter may be accidentally missing, so always check the value you got is not `undefined`.
+Since query parameters might sometimes be missing, always make sure to check that the value you receive is not `undefined`.

 ### JSON response
-As a response, it would be convenient for us to also send a pair: name and value, especially if we need to work with several values at once.
+When sending a response, it’s often convenient to send data as a key-value pair, especially if we need to work with several values at once.
-The easiest way to handle it is using [JSON](https://en.wikipedia.org/wiki/JSON) format.
-It's very similar to the JavaScript objects format.
+The easiest way to do this is by using the [JSON](https://en.wikipedia.org/wiki/JSON) format, which closely resembles JavaScript object syntax.

-Using it, you can send a response by explicitly specifying key-value pairs and status code:
+Using JSON, you can send a response while explicitly specifying key-value pairs and a status code:
 ```js
 res.status(400).json({message: 'No message provided'});
 ```

-Or just use a more compact way if the variable name is the same as the desired key name:
+You can also shorten this if the variable name matches the desired key name:
 ```js
 res.json({message});
 ```